ArjavTripathi/ArjavTripathi/README.md

-# Hi, I'm Arjav Tripathi 👋
+# Hi, I'm Arjava Tripathi, but I go by AJ 👋

 I'm a Computer Science undergraduate passionate about building full-stack applications with clean architecture and real-world utility.
 I'm currently seeking **software engineering internships and full-time junior roles**.